 - Significant coordination with the CDA, CBP, and TSA.

-The design of the bag claim device and associated conveyors for the project was performed by Jervis B. Webb Company under a separate DesignBuild contract with the Midway Airlines Terminal Consortium (MATCO).
+The baggage claim device and associated conveyors for the project was performed by Jervis B. Webb Company under a separate DesignBuild contract with the Midway Airlines Terminal Consortium (MATCO).
 Epstein provided detailed coordination during the design process to establish placement and alignment of the new bag claim devices and conveyors, and coordinate the electrical power, lighting and fire protection requirements.

 As a result of these improvements, Midway is now able to provide the necessary services for all of their assorted international operations.